MeghnaB12/TrueCheck/README.md

 The app will launch in your browser at http://localhost:8501.

+---

 🧪 How to Test

 Try these inputs based on the sample data/facts.csv:

-Likely True: "The government provides free electricity to farmers."
+* Likely True: "The government provides free electricity to farmers."

-Likely False: "The government has banned all electric vehicles in 2025."
+* Likely False: "The government has banned all electric vehicles in 2025."

-Unverifiable: "Aliens landed in Mumbai yesterday."
+* Unverifiable: "Aliens landed in Mumbai yesterday."
 (Should trigger the threshold filter).

-📜 License
-Distributed under the Apache 2.0 License.
-See LICENSE for more information.